Is your next step a career shift?

 Dealing with redundancy

 Redundancy brings with it many profound emotions.
 There is the initial shock.
-Even if you have warning that staff cuts were coming, few people presume that they will be the one to go.
-There is the worry that this causes for the individual and their family, sometimes compounded by the grief of leaving friends and perceived security.
-For some people there is a sense of anger at the company or at the individual who has made this decision, and indignation expressed as ‘Why me?
+Few people presume that they will be the one to go even when there have been warnings.
+Individuals and their families are worrying about their future.
+This can be compounded by the grief of leaving friends and perceived security.
+There may be a sense of anger at the company or at the individual who has made this decision.
+Indignation and hurt are personalized: ‘Why me?
 Why not someone else who didn’t work as hard?”

-In contrast there is often a sense of relief that the deed has finally been done and that you now know where you stand.
+In contrast, there is often a sense of relief that the deed has finally been done.
+You now know where you stand.
 I’ve known situations where redundancy was a cause for celebration, a granting of freedom.